Superelliptic curves with large Galois images: Abstract

 We provide conditions on the coefficients (and degree) of $f$ which allow one to verify the mod $\ell$ image is large outside of a (typically small) finite explicit set of primes.
 We allow all values of $r$ for which the $r$th cyclotomic field has odd class number.
 This appears to be the first explicit result for abelian varieties of dimension greater than two and not of $\GL_2$-type which allows the ground field to have unramified extensions.

-In proving the large image result we give a classification of the maximal subgroups containing transvections of certain classical groups and describe (in many cases) the images of inertia groups.

-The exact mod $\ell$ image is governed by the ``endomorphism character'', a certain algebraic Hecke character which generalises the CM character.
-When $r=3$, we depict the image in its entirety.
-To the author's knowledge, this is the first accurate description in the literature.
+To determine the exact image we study the ``endomorphism character'', a certain algebraic Hecke character which generalises the CM character.
+This is achieved in entirety when $r=3$.
+To the author's knowledge, this is the first accurate description of the full image in the literature.

 Finally, we give several examples with genus ranging from 10 to 36.
 Applications to the Inverse Galois Problem are also included.